SimonMossmyr/Enfo-MTE/media/README.md

 ## Lobby preview

 TGA format.
 Size 256x256.
-Exists as `war3mapPreview.tga` when imported into the map.
+Exists with full path `war3mapPreview.tga` when imported into the map.